Effects and Coeffects in Call-By-Push-Value (Extended Version)

-One of the advantages of CBPV is that it is readily extensible with effectful language features.
-Levy~\cite{levy:call-by-push-value, levy2006,levy:siglog-tutorial} demonstrates how to add nontermination, nondeterminism, errors, I/O, state and control effects to CBPV.
-In each case, he extends the language with new computations and modifies the operational semantics to account for the new features.
+Values can be threaded through computations.
+The $\ottkw{return} \, \ottnt{V}$ form injects a value into a trivial computation.
+In the ``letin'' construct, written $\ottmv{x} \leftarrow \ottnt{M} \, \ottkw{in} \, \ottnt{N}$, the first subcomputation must evaluate to the form $\ottkw{return} \, \ottnt{V}$, and the second computation can then reference $\ottnt{V}$.
+An advantage of CBPV is that this bind-like method of threading values through computations makes it readily extensible with effectful language features. \citet{levy:call-by-push-value, levy2006,levy:siglog-tutorial} demonstrates how to add nontermination, nondeterminism, errors, I/O, state, and control effects to CBPV.
+In each case, Levy extends the language with new computations and modifies the operational semantics to account for the new features.

-For concreteness, we describe a single effect in this paper, the $ \ottkw{tick} $ computation.
-This effect advances a virtual clock in the operational semantics.
+For simplicity, we describe a single effect in this paper, the $ \ottkw{tick} $ computation.
+This effect advances a virtual clock in the operational semantics, simulating the cost of the program.

-\subsection{CBPV: Type-and-effect system}
+\subsection{CBPV: Type-and-effect System}